Working papers

 Child Development, Parental Investments, and Social Capital (Job Market Paper)

 This paper examines the impact of social capital on child development.
-It is innovative in measuring social capital at the individual level by using a latent factor model and a novel neighborhood survey from the Project on Human Development in Chicago Neighborhoods.
 Social capital reflects neighborhood connectedness and neighbors' engagement in child support and monitoring.
-I study the roles of social capital and parental investments in skill development within a unified framework and estimate a dynamic skill production function for children aged 6-15.
+I measure social capital using a novel neighborhood survey from the Project on Human Development in Chicago Neighborhoods with a latent factor model.
+To study the roles of social capital and parental investments in skill development within a unified framework, I estimate a dynamic skill production function for children aged 6-15.
 Leveraging a natural experiment from the Chicago public housing demolition, I find that social capital is important for both cognitive and socio-emotional skills.
 Parental investments are effective for cognitive skills during these ages.
 Counterfactual experiments suggest that increasing social capital levels in low-socioeconomic-status (SES) neighborhoods to those in high-SES neighborhoods could reduce the skill gap between high-SES and low-SES children by 25% for cognitive skills and 80% for socio-emotional skills.

-In this paper, we examine how parental investments, school quality, genetics, and their interactions influence child development.
-Specifically, we estimate the skill production functions for both cognitive and socio-emotional skills.
+In this paper, we examine how parental investments, school quality, and genetics influence child development.
+Specifically, we estimate skill production functions for both cognitive and socio-emotional skills at ages 7 and 11.
 We implement an instrumental variable approach and leverage information from school application portfolios to address the potential endogeneity of parental investments and school quality.
-We use polygenic scores to capture an individual’s genetic propensity for educational attainment.
-Using data from the Millennium Cohort Study in the UK, we find distinct patterns for cognitive skills and socio-emotional skills.
-Cognitive skills at age 7 are significantly influenced by parental investments, school quality, genetics, and lagged skills at age 5.
-Notably, school quality and polygenic scores are substitutes, indicating that better schools can mitigate skill disparities related to genetic predisposition for educational attainment.
-In contrast, socio-emotional skills at this stage are predominantly affected by previous skills and are less sensitive to investments.
+Genetic propensities are measured using polygenic scores for educational attainment.
+Using data from the UK Millennium Cohort Study, we find distinct effects: parental investments improve skills at age 7 but have no impact by age 11, whereas school quality boosts both cognitive and socio-emotional skills at age 11.
+Genetic factors are positively associated with both skill types, contributing approximately one-third to one-fifth of the effect size of parental investments.

 Adapting to Climate Change with Migration: Tropical Cyclones and Human Capital Accumulation, with Siu Yuat Wong